-Ice flowers result from a sort of perfect storm.
-They only occur on herbaceous tissues that are still actively pumping fluids.
+Ice flowers result from a perfect storm of sorts.
+They only occur on herbaceous tissues that are still actively transporting fluids.
 During the first hard freezes of fall, while the ground is still warmer than the air, the roots are still drawing up water into the stem.
-As ambient temperature dip, the water within the stem freezes.
+As ambient temperatures dip, the water within the stem starts to freeze.
 As it expands it causes the stem to rupture.

-As the water and sap within spill out, they too freeze upon coming into contact with the air.
+As the water and sap within spill out into the cold air, they too begin to freeze.
 The result is the formation of a ribbon of ice that seems to flow from the wound.
 As the ice continues to grow, more liquid is pulled from the stem and the ribbons grow more ornate.
 Contrary to popular opinion, these formations are not the result of frost deposition but rather a process called ice segregation.

 Photo Credits: USDA, Fritzflohrreynolds, and Mason Brock (Wikimedia Commons)